SiddharthSahani/raytracing-cpp/README.md

 #### What you can do with the executable
 - Move the camera using the standard wasd keys and use q,e keys to move in the 3d plane while holding right mouse button
 - Switch between the (as of now 2) test scenes by pressing KEY_C + 1,2 etc (ofcourse you can create your own as well)

 ---
+#### Materials
+- Lambertian: always scatters the ray randomly
+- Metal: reflects the ray perfectly (fuzz parameter provides the randomness)
+- Emissive: acts like a light source

+---
 #### Screenshots